mattiasclaesson/cordova-plugin-migrate-localstorage/README.md

-This plugin can be used in conjunction with [cordova-plugin-wkwebview-engine](https://github.com/apache/cordova-plugin-wkwebview-engine) to persist LocalStorage data when migrating from `UIWebView` to `WKWebView`.
+This plugin can be used in conjunction with [cordova-plugin-wkwebview-engine](https://github.com/apache/cordova-plugin-wkwebview-engine) to persist LocalStorage data & indexed db when migrating from `UIWebView` to `WKWebView`.
 All related files will be copied over automatically during startup so the user can simply pick up where they left of.